 Preparatory courses: We are proud to provide a unique Preparatory Program for each student successful in obtaining a place in each of our distinct Junior Secondary Programs of Excellence.
 The focus for these transition programs – one lesson per week after school over six weeks of Term 3 – is to support our prospective Year 7 students to meet other students who will be enrolled the following year, connect and collaborate as a group and, more importantly, begin learning the fundamental skills they will develop as these courses continue throughout their Junior Secondary years.

-For more details please download the Chinese Acceleration brochure.
+For more details please download the Chinese Acceleration brochure (PDF, 2.4MB).

-For further details contact Ms Wenyao Lu (Cathy), Head of Department – Languages & Global Connections on firstname.lastname@example.org.
+For further details contact Mr Jack Treby, Head of Department – Languages & Global Citizenship on firstname.lastname@example.org.

 Students say …